sonatype-nexus-community/nexus-format-archetype/README.md

     mvn clean install

-Change directory to a new folder were you wish to generate the format boilerplate code.
+Change directory to a new folder where you wish to generate the format boilerplate code.

 Generating a format plugin is as easy as running the following: